Laure Coutan-Montorgueil

 Laure Coutan-Montorgueil (1855–1915), also known as Laure Coutan, was a French sculptor.

 Biography

 Laure Coutan-Montorgueil née Martin was born in 1855 in Dun-sur-Auron.
 She studied with Alfred Boucher.
 Coutan-Montorgueil exhibited her work in the Woman's Building at the 1893 World's Columbian Exposition in Chicago, Illinois.
+On September 25 1896, she married Octave Lebesgue.
 She died in 1915 in the 9th arrondissement of Paris.